SmellTasteBanner2.jpg

 How does the future smell?

 Various innovations have been developed to introduce more intense or completely new smells into our meals.
 These include the Aromafork: a fork with a capsule under the handle.
-This emits a steady stream of scent from blotting paper that is soaked in a flavoured liquid.
+This emits a steady stream of scent from blotting paper soaked in a flavoured liquid.
 Some experimental chefs serve their meals on top of charred wood, a bed of smoking straw, or bowls filled with hyacinths (which release scent when hot water is poured over them).
 Others use atomisers that spray scents or scented dry ice.
 Whisky experts even developed a scented moustache wax designed to maximise the flavour of specific drinks.
-More technical solutions include ‘The Madeline’ which acts as a ‘camera’ that can record food smells to enjoy again later.
+More technical solutions include ‘The Madeline’, which acts as a ‘camera’ that can record food smells to enjoy again later.
 The device captures odours by sucking them over a porous resin material which absorbs your meal’s volatile particles.

 Related articles